 What Is A Close Talker?
 (Definition)

-A close talker is someone who violates others’ personal space by getting uncomfortably close during a conversation.
-In Western Cultures, this is usually someone who gets within 18” of your face while talking.
+A close talker violates others’ personal space by getting uncomfortably close during a conversation.
+In Western cultures, this is usually someone who gets within 18” of your face while talking.
 A close talker often lacks awareness of personal boundaries and can even get so close that you feel or smell their breath.

 The classic example of a close talker is Judge Reinhold’s character, Aaron, in a Seinfeld episode.
 Watch this funny clip to see how uncomfortable he makes everyone feel by getting in their face while talking:

 6 Tips to Deal with a Close Talker